Suffering from Whiplash After a Car Crash?

 If you or someone that you love suffered a whiplash injury in an accident caused by another motorist, then a car accident lawyer from our law firm may be able to help.
-At Riddle & Brantley, our North Carolina whiplash injury attorneys understand that nearly everyone suffers emotionally and financially following an auto accident.
+At Riddle & Brantley, our North Carolina whiplash injury attorneys understand that more than everyone suffers emotionally and financially following an auto accident.
 We have helped numerous injury victims receive compensation benefits for their losses and damages, including soft tissue injuries.
 At our law firm, we believe that justice counts, and have obtained many fair settlements and verdicts for our clients.

 We have successfully handled thousands of these claims over the last thirty plus years.
 Some of these cases are small injuries and some are very serious.
 Some injured victims get a few treatments and others undergo more than one major surgery to alleviate neck symptoms and pain.
 As a result, some of our clients fully recover within days and some never recover to their pre-accident level of health.
 The health of our clients is most important to us.
 We treat every case based on the specific injuries involved and encourage our clients to focus on recovery first.
 After recovery, we focus our efforts on fair compensation for our clients whether we settle through negotiation or whether we must seek the wisdom of the court and the fairness of the jury.